Bloak: History

 The 1779 estate map of the Lainshaw Estate shows the hamlet of Bloak with the fields of South Crofts and North Crofts lying below Bowhouse Farm.
 Eight buildings are shown on either side of the road and located as far as the junction of the road to Kennox.
 Bloak was once part of the "Lands of Kirkwood" that formed a small estate in the Parish of Stewarton, East Ayrshire lying between Stewarton and Dunlop, which in 1678 became part of the lands of Lainshaw, known as the Lainshaw, Kirkwood and Bridgehouse Estate.
 Kirkwood was anciently known as Bloak Cunninghame.

 Bloak seems to have been a typical "Farm Town", the origins of which lie in the common medieval sub-division of land called a "ploughgate" (104 acre), this being the extent of land which one plough team of oxen could till in a year.
 This area was again subdivided into four plots known as 'husbandlands', each of 26 acre.
-A husbandland could sustain and provide two oxen, and eight oxen were need for a plough-team.
+A husbandland could sustain and provide two oxen, and eight oxen were needed for a plough-team.
 This arrangement led to small farm towns like Bloak being established with accommodation for at least four men and their families, living in six to eight houses.
 A similar hamlet or clachan still survives at Hessilhead, which also had a small school until around 1900.

 Bloak School

 The school had been built by the Cunninghams of Lainshaw and the schoolmaster's only salary was the fees paid by the parents.
-Recorded in 1894 as "the old and now deserted schoolhouse, for long the home of Jenny Gillies."
-Jenny lived there according to the 1851 census and was a mason's widow aged 74, dying in 1859 at the age of 81.
+Recorded in 1894 as "the old and now deserted schoolhouse, for long the home of Jenny Gillies", Jenny lived there according to the 1851 census and was a mason's widow aged 74, dying in 1859 at the age of 81.
 By 1895 the only remaining building in the hamlet is that of the school.
 The other buildings are not recorded as ruins and appear to have been demolished by that time.
 The school building is shown until 1958.